Sustainable Communities

-The business was established in 2009 as a small UK consultancy and training company specialising in supporting the development of NGOs and in EU funded Twinning reform projects internationally.
+We began in 2009 as a small consultancy and training company specialising in supporting the development of NGOs and in EU-funded twinning reform projects.

-In January 2021 we became a social enterprise.
-This followed a long term plan to develop the company as a group of specialist UK based associates delivering improvements in governance, project management and organisational and partnership development to NGOs, businesses and UK statutory authorities with an added focus on helping others to take small and large steps to reduce their carbon emissions.
+In 2021, we became a community interest company (CIC).
+We grew into a group of specialist UK-based associates delivering improvements in governance, project management and organisational and partnership development to NGOs, businesses and UK statutory authorities with an added focus on helping others to take steps to reduce their carbon emissions.

-As well as project management, the specialisms of our growing group of associates include designing low energy building and retrofitting existing ones, promoting a botanically diverse natural environment, human resources management to get the bets from your staff and volunteers, devising IT and digital technological solutions, organisational governance development and change management specialising in charities and community enterprises.
-We have extensive project management and governance expertise and are working to delivering ISO 14064.
+As well as project management, the specialisms of our growing group of associates include designing low-energy buildings and retrofitting existing ones, promoting a botanically diverse natural environment, human resources management to get the best from your staff and volunteers, devising IT and digital technological solutions, organisational governance development and change management specialising in charities and community enterprises.
+We have extensive project management and governance expertise and are working to deliver ISO 14064.

 We are committed to: